SOME ROUGH EDGE SMOOTHIN'

 "Thank you.
-I’d like that.
-Tomorrow, Seraphina," he said her name softly, as though caressing each syllable, "I'll start asking around town about work for you.
-With the building surge in town, there’s bound to be an opening somewhere."
+I'd like that.
+Tomorrow, Seraphina," he said softly, caressing each syllable, "I'll start asking around town about work for you.
+With the building surge in town, there's bound to be an opening somewhere."

 She hung onto his palm, reluctant to let go.
 "Thank you.
 That’s very sexy of you."